-Course title & Code Credits Credit dis stribution o of the course Fligibility Pre-requisite Lecture Tutorial Practical/ Practice criteria of the course Mathematical Physics GE - 2 4 3 1 0 Class XII pass NIL
+Course title & Code Credits Credit dis stribution ( of the course Eligibility Pre-requisite Practical/ Practice criteria of the course Mathematical Physics GE - 2 4 3 1 0 Class XII pass NIL

 The emphasis of course is to equip students with the mathematical tools required in solving problem of interest to physicists.
 The course will expose students to fundamental computational physics skills and hence enable them to solve a wide range of physics problems.